nervosnetwork/rfcs/rfcs/0028-change-since-relative-timestamp/0028-change-since-relative-timestamp.md

 where

-* `StartTime` is the block timestamp that commits the cell consumed by the input.
+* `StartTime` is the timestamp field in the commitment block header.
 * `SinceValue` is the `value` part of the `since` field.
 * `MedianTimestamp` is the median timestamp of the previous 37 blocks preceding the block if the transaction is in the block, or the latest 37 blocks if the transaction is in the pool.

-The transaction verification fails if the transaction is immature.

 The only change is `StartTime`, which was the median of the previous 37 blocks preceding the one that has committed the consumed cell.
 Because block timestamp must be larger than the median of its previous 37 blocks, the new consensus rule is more strict than the old rule.
 A transaction that is mature under the old rule may be immature under the new rule, but a transaction that is mature under the new rule must be mature under the old rule.